AdamGagorik/superdarkstar/README.md

 [2015-Sep-13 14:16:08][Debug] [Lua] Garbage Collected.
 Current State Top: 0
 ```

-## IMPORTANT: How to detach the console from the game server
+## IMPORTANT: Detach the console from the game server

 Enter the following to detach.
 Detaching in any other way may crash the game server.
+This includes closing the console window while the game server is attached.

 ```bash
 <CTRL> + a